The Warrior and the Wolf

 The Warrior and the Wolf (狼灾记 (狼災記, láng zāi jì)) is a 2009 Chinese historical action film directed by Tian Zhuangzhuang.
 It tells the story of the battle between two ancient warriors.
-It is Tian's latest directorial effort since 2006's The Go Master.
+Tian made this film after his work The Go Master in 2006.

 Filming began in fall 2008 in China's northwest Xinjiang Autonomous Region.
 The film was released in late 2009.

-The Warrior and the Wolf is being co-produced by companies from Hong Kong (Edko Films), Singapore (MediaCorp Raintree Pictures) and China (Perfect World Culture).
+The Warrior and the Wolf is being co-produced by companies from Hong Kong (Edko Films), Singapore (MediaCorp Raintree Pictures), and China (Perfect World Culture).

 Plot

-General Zhang is the commander of a northern border's army camp which repels the attacking barbarians every year.
+General Zhang is the commander of a northern border's army camp, which repels the attacking barbarians every year.
 When snowfall makes the support of the base with supplies impossible, the troops return home.

-Lu Shenkang is a newly recruited soldier who was a shepherd, has no courage and tries to flee the army on several occasions.
+Lu Shenkang is a newly recruited soldier who was a shepherd, has no courage, and tries to flee the army on several occasions.
 Lu bonds with General Zhang and when the barbarians attack and take him hostage, Lu exchanges him with a captured tribal prince.

-The wounded General Zhang returns home earlier and Lu stays in charge.
+The wounded General Zhang returns home earlier than expected and Lu stays in charge.